The Unstoppable

-The Unstoppable is the third solo studio album by the Nigerian R&B artist 2Face Idibia, released on 20 December 2008, through his label Hypertek Entertainment.
-The album was produced by Jay Sleek, Jiggy Jegg, Ozzy, Spankie, and Sharks, with one track "Flex" produced by R. Kelly and featuring him on the track.
+The Unstoppable is the third solo studio album by Nigerian singer 2Face Idibia, released on 20 December 2008, by his label Hypertek Entertainment.
+The album's production was handled by Jay Sleek, Jiggy Jegg, Ozzy, Spankie, and Sharks, with one track "Flex" produced by R. Kelly and featuring him on the track.
 The release of the album was marred with a number of delays and difficulties and relatively poor reviews as actual sales of the album in comparison to the initial two solo albums Face 2 Face (2004) and Grass 2 Grace (2006) were below expectations.

-In 2010, 2Face Idibia went on to release his fourth studio album called The Unstoppable International Edition that contained some of the materials of the album with some other added tracks.
+In 2010, 2Face Idibia went on to release his fourth studio album The Unstoppable International Edition that contained seven tracks from The Unstoppable and seven new ones.

+Background

+The Unstoppable followed a period of negative press around 2Face Idibia.
+Between 2006 and 2009, media attention shifted from his music to his personal life, which included several robbery incidents and reports about his relationships.
+He also faced criticism after the Plantashun Boiz split and disputes over the credit for "African Queen".
+These events affected the reception of The Unstoppable, which he later described as poorly received due to mixing issues and intense media focus on his private life.
+In 2008 and 2009, he released singles like "Flex" and "Enter the Place", which drew controversy, including reports that the latter's video had been banned.
+During the same period, he worked outside the structure of a major label and experimented with more creative freedom.
+He titled the album The Unstoppable as a response to the press coverage, saying it reflected his attempt to show that he intended to move forward.

 Singles

 The first and only single from the album was the pre-released "Enter The Place", in anticipation of the release of the album.
 The single featured the Nigerian recording artist Sound Sultan and was released on 27 August 2008.